 ENVIRONMENT: The College of Engineering is made up of nine departments and is known internationally for its research in engineering and the physical sciences.
 The University of Wisconsin-Madison is located in the city of Madison on the south shore of Lake Mendota, one of several lakes in the area.
 The UW campus offers opportunities for interdisciplinary work between its superb undergraduate and graduate programs and other schools such as the School of Medicine and Public Health, School of Veterinary Medicine, and more.
 Madison is the capital of Wisconsin with a population of 200,000 and offers a wide variety of social, cultural, educational and recreational opportunities.
 The city is 1-1/2 hours northwest of Chicago and 1 hour west of Milwaukee.

-- Undergraduate students majoring in mathematics, chemistry, physics, engineering, biotechnology related engineering areas, and other physical sciences with a strong desire to complete a PhD.
+- Undergraduate students majoring in mathematics, chemistry, physics, engineering, biotechnology related engineering areas, and other physical sciences with an interest in attending graduate school.

-- Students who have completed their sophomore or junior year.
+- Students who have completed their junior year.

-- Students with an overall GPA of at least 3.0 on a 4.0.
-Because SURE/REU is a graduate recruitment program, specific GPA requirements for graduate student applicants in individual departments will be applied.
+- Students with an overall GPA of 3.4 or higher on a 4.0 scale.
+Because SURE/REU is a graduate recruitment program, specific GPA requirements for graduate applications in individual departments will be applied.

 - Students who are U.S. citizens or permanent residents enrolled in an accredited college or university.

 Please note that the APPLICANT is responsible for submitting a complete application consisting of the following: